campbe13/FizzBuzz/bash/README.md

 # bash

-Interpreted language, in order to run the code you must either have a *nix computer if it is Linux it will have bash installed.
+Interpreted language, in order to run the code you must either have a *nix computer if it is Linux it will likely have bash installed.

 On Windows later versions of Windows 10 have a unix subsystem which comes with bash.
 Or you may install cygwin or gitbash